dawehner/dawehner.github.com/source/_posts/2013-01-19-dowload-full-lectures-on-timms.markdown

 {% endcodeblock %}

-The final notebook can be found under https://gist.github.com/4571983
+The final notebook can be found under [a gist](https://gist.github.com/4571983)